Youth International Matches (Male)

-Norway and Montenegro have announced their squads for an U17s international to be held on Sunday 10 May in Farsund, south west of Oslo, at the Alcoa sports facilities (kick off noon, local time).
+Norway and Montenegro have announced their squads for an U17s international to be held on Sunday 10 May in Farsund, south west of Oslo, at the Alcoa sports facilities (kick off 10.30am, local time).

 The match marks a second meeting between the sides who clashed in Serbia in 2025 as U16s at the Belgrade Trophy, Norway winning 32-0 on that occasion.